AmyrAhmady/samp-node/README.md

 But if you are looking for a stable version (or using sampctl), please visit [here](https://github.com/AmyrAhmady/samp-node/wiki/Installation)

+## type definitions for TypeScript
+here's a link to the repository: https://github.com/samp-dev/node follow the instructions there to make best use of it

 ## Credits
 - [Damo](https://github.com/damopewpew) for his [samp.js project](https://github.com/damopewpew/samp.js).
 80% of native caller code is from that project, cause I didn't want to do all the args processing by myself when there's already something useful out there!